 Though it might answer some of your questions, some claims and assumptions are based on how Lewis understood and experienced Christianity.
 Some things might be considered more personal and if you choose your own definitions and claims, so be it, if that’s what God revealed to you.

 Clive Staples Lewis is a British writer.
 He is the writer of the fantasy novel series Chronicles of Narnia.
-Aside from being a writer, He is also an atheist, more of the unbelief of the the existence of a superior being because that being did not or was not able to cure his mother from cancer.
+He was an atheist, with the unbelief of the the existence of a superior being for the reason that his mother wasn’t cured from cancer.
 He became a Christian after a friend of him named Owen Barfield, who is also a writer, together with the famous J. R. R. Tolkien, helped him to convert to Christianity and walk with God.